Yassmin Abdel-Magied: Controversy (2017)

-Consequences

 On 3 July 2017, Abdel-Magied announced in a tweet that she was moving to London, "to partake in the Aussie rite of passage".
 She did not specify her reasons for leaving, but after arriving in London said that it had been "exhausting" to have been the subject of controversy and that she had felt betrayed by her home country, after criticism aimed at her had been "visceral" and "more about who I am than about what is said".

 An essay originally published by the Griffith Review in April 2017 was reprinted in The Guardian on 6 July, along with a short introduction describing the extremity of the behaviours to which she had been subjected.
 She had been trolled relentlessly after her Q&A appearance and Anzac Day post, including being sent videos of beheadings and rapes with suggestions that the same should happen to her.
 She was subjected to daily death threats on social media as well as abusive telephone calls, forcing her to change her phone number, move house and delete social media accounts.
 She later said that she had become "Australia's most publicly hated Muslim".

 Some continued to threaten her publicly, including on National Radio; "She has fled the country and is blaming all of us," Prue MacSween said.
 "She says she’s been betrayed by Australia and didn’t feel safe in her own country.
 Well actually she might have been right there, because if I had seen her I would have been tempted to run her over mate."

 Other commentators said that she had been the victim of "character assassination", Islamophobia and her feminism.
 Susan Carland likened the media frenzy after the Q&A incident to a witch-hunt, saying that The Australian ran four front pages as well as 26 editorials and opinion pieces, and every major news site in the country had run at least one piece on it.
 The Murdoch-owned Newscorp media had been particularly vicious in their attacks.
 Writer Randa Abdel-Fattah wrote "Abdel-Magied has come to represent everything that Islamophobia hates – but actually loves – about 'the Muslim problem' ", and that her critics would have preferred her to stay in Australia.